-U.S. Bondholders Defined.
-For purposes of this summary, the term "U.S. Bondholder" means a beneficial owner of a bond that is:
+This section applies to a "U.S. Bondholder," meaning a beneficial owner of a bond that is:

-- An individual who, for U.S. federal income tax purposes, is treated as a citizen or resident of the United States; - A corporation (or any other entity treated as a corporation for U.S. federal income tax purposes) created in or under the laws of the United States, any state of the United States or the District of Columbia;

-- An estate, the income of which is subject to U.S. federal income taxation regardless of its source; or - A trust, if either (i) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. persons (within the meaning of the Code) have the authority to control all substantial decisions of the trust, or (ii) the trust was in existence on August 20, 1996 and has in effect a valid election to be treated as a U.S. person.
+- An individual who, for U.S. federal income tax purposes, is treated as a citizen or resident of the United States; - A corporation (or any other entity treated as a corporation for U.S. federal income tax purposes) created in or under the laws of the United States, any state of the United States or the District of Columbia; - An estate, the income of which is subject to U.S. federal income taxation regardless of its source; or - A trust, if either (i) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. persons (within the meaning of the Code) have the authority to control all substantial decisions of the trust, or (ii) the trust was in existence on August 20, 1996 and has in effect a valid election to be treated as a U.S. person.

 Interest Payments.
 In general, payments or accruals of interest on a bond will be taxable to a U.S. Bondholder as ordinary interest income.
 A U.S. Bondholder that generally reports taxable income using the accrual method of accounting must include payments of interest in income as they accrue.
-A U.S. Bondholder that generally reports taxable income using the cash method of accounting must include payments of interest in income when in actual or constructive receipt of the income.
+A U.S. Bondholder that generally reports taxable income using the cash method of accounting must include payments of interest in income state income using the cash method of accounting must include payments of interest in income.

 In addition to interest on the bonds, a U.S. Bondholder will be required to include any tax withheld from the interest payment as ordinary interest income, even if the U.S. Bondholder has not in fact received it, and any additional amounts paid in respect of such tax withheld.
-Interest paid or accrued on a bond generally will be treated as "foreign source income" for U.S. federal income tax purposes and will be classified as "passive category income" (or, in certain cases, as "general category income") for purposes of computing the "foreign tax credit" allowable under the U.S. federal income tax laws.
+Interest paid or accrued on a bond generally will be treated as "foreign source income" for U.S. federal income tax purposes and will be classified as "passive category income" (or, in certain cases, as "general category income") for purposes of computing the "foreign tax credit" allowable under the U.S. Bondholder's ability to credit foreign taxes may be subject to various limitations.